Quadratic points on bielliptic modular curves

 Unfortunately, much less is known about possible degrees of isogenies of elliptic curves over number fields.
 The only number field $K$ over which the $K$-rational points on $X_0(n)$ are known for all $n$ is $\Q$, by the results of Mazur \cite{mazur77} and Kenku (see \cite{kenku1981} and the references therein) and accordingly, the only positive integer $d$ such that we know all the possible $n$ with $Y_0(n)$ having a rational point of degree $d$, is $d=1$.
 Even the problem of finding all $n$ such that $Y_0^+(n)(\Q)$ contains points that are neither CM nor cusps (the set of such $n$ has been conjectured by Elkies \cite{Elkies2004} to be finite), which can be considered a sub-problem of the case $d=2$, is still open.

 However, lately there has been a great deal of progress in our understanding of quadratic points on $Y_0(n)$, which we will now describe, and whose further advancement is the purpose of this paper.
-Momose \cite[Theorem B]{momose} proved that for any fixed quadratic field $K$ which is not imagainary of class number 1, $X_0(p)(K)$ has non-cuspidal points for only finitely many $p$.
-Banwait \cite{Banwait21} explicitly found, for some specific fixed number fields $K$ and assuming the Generalized Riemann Hypothesis, all the primes $p$ for which $X_0(p)(K)$ has non-cuspidal points.
-The first author \cite{NajmanCamb} determined all the prime degree isogenies of non-CM elliptic curves $E$ with $j(E)\in \Q$ for number fields $d\leq 7$ (and conditionally on Serre's uniformity conjecture for all $d$), which was extended to all $d>1.4\times 10^7$ unconditionally by Le Fourn and Lemos \cite[Theorem 1.3]{LeFournLemos}.
+Momose \cite[Theorem B]{momose} proved that for any fixed quadratic field $K$ which is not imaginary of class number 1, $X_0(p)(K)$ has non-cuspidal points for only finitely many $p$.
+Assuming the Generalized Riemann Hypothesis, Banwait \cite{Banwait21} explicitly found, for some specific fixed number fields $K$, all the primes $p$ for which $X_0(p)(K)$ has non-cuspidal points.
+The first author \cite{NajmanCamb} determined all the prime degree isogenies of non-CM elliptic curves $E$ with $j(E)\in \Q$ for number fields of degree $d\leq 7$ (and conditionally on Serre's uniformity conjecture for all $d$).
+This has been extended to all $d>1.4\times 10^7$ unconditionally by Le Fourn and Lemos \cite[Theorem 1.3]{LeFournLemos}.